April 20, 2026

 We do not promise specific outcomes, because every case is different.
 Even so, California's retaliation laws rank among the strongest in the country.
 They exist specifically so employees do not end up without options when a company crosses the line.

-How Long Do You Have to File a Retaliation Claim?
+How Long Do You Have to File a Retaliation Claim in California?

 Filing deadlines vary depending on which law applies and which agency handles your claim.
 Under FEHA, you generally have three years to file with the Civil Rights Department.
 For claims under Labor Code 1102.5, however, you may have as little as one year to file a civil lawsuit.

 Missing a deadline can close your case entirely, regardless of how strong the facts are.
-As a result, the wrongful termination statute of limitations in California gets complicated fast, and retaliation claims follow similar rules.
+As a result, understanding the statute of limitations for wrongful termination in California is worth doing as early as possible, because retaliation claims follow similar rules.
 If you are wondering whether the clock has already started, it almost certainly has.

 What to Do If Your Employer Is Retaliating Against You